SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 ## Using PowerShell or REST to work with site designs and site scripts

 You can create site designs and site scripts by using PowerShell, or the REST API.
-The following example creates a site script and a site design that uses the site script.
-The PowerShell example loads the script from a file, while the REST example has the script inline.
+The following example creates a site script and a site design that uses the site script. <!-- The PowerShell example loads the script from a file, while the REST example has the script inline. -->

-> [!div class="tabbedCodeSnippets"]
 ```powershell
 C:\> Get-Content 'c:\scripts\site-script.json' `
      -Raw | `